-As described above in Section 3.3.4, there are three (3) potential Significant Woodlots within the Site (Woodlots C, D and E).
-Woodlots C, D and E are comparatively small secondary growth features that are partially degraded due to their presence adjacent to a golf course and existing residential development.
+As described above in Section 3.3.4, there are three (3) woodlots within the Site that qualify as Significant Woodlots under the City of Ottawa criteria for the urban area (Significant Woodlots C, D and E).
+Significant Woodlots C, D and E are comparatively small secondary growth features that are partially degraded due to their presence adjacent to a golf course and existing residential development.
 As discussed in Section 3.3.3, the woodlots do not qualify as Significant Woodlots under any of the Natural Heritage Reference Manual (NHRM) Significant Woodlot criteria, with the exception of the social criteria (OMNRF 2010).
-Therefore, although Woodlots C, D and E have the potential to qualify as Significant Woodlots under the social criteria, they provide comparatively little ecological value and are not recommended to be retained for conservation purposes.
-Instead, retention and/or mitigation of impacts to Woodlots C, D and E should focus on preserving and/or replacing their social value.
+Therefore, although Significant Woodlots C, D and E have the potential to qualify as Significant Woodlots under the social criteria, they provide comparatively little ecological value and are not recommended to be retained for conservation purposes.
+Instead, retention and/or mitigation of impacts to Significant Woodlots C, D and E should focus on preserving and/or replacing their social value.

-In addition to preserving portions of the potential Significant Woodlots, additional forest patches, landscaping features, and tree stands will be preserved.
-A tree retention plan is included below.
+In addition to preserving portions of the Significant Woodlots, additional forest patches, landscaping features, and tree stands will be preserved.
+Drawings showing the pre-development and post development forest and Significant Woodlot conditions are included below.
 The following is a summary of the recommended tree retention measures: